a-outs/GunrockJS/README.md

 To enable/disabled commands, do `[prefix] settings set [command name] enabled [true/false]`

 To change the prefix, do `[old prefix] settings set prefix [new prefix]`

+Certain commands can also be set to be "ephemeral", meaning if a user uses that command with Discord's slash command system, only the user will be able to see the response.
+To set this, use the command `[prefix] settings set [command name] ephemeral [true/false]`.
+A value of true means only the user will be able to see responses, while false means everyone can see them.

+To change every command that can be set to ephemeral across the Discord server, you can use the command `[prefix] settings set ephemeral [true/false]`.

 A prefix can have up to one space in it.
 To set the prefix to something like `!test `, you can run `[old prefix] settings set prefix "!test "`